preetDev004/globlogg/README.md

-### Please use the following template to add a ReadMe for your repo.
+# GloBlogg

 ## 1. Project Title and Description
-    - Title: Provide a clear and concise title for your project.
-    - Description: Give a brief overview of what your project does and its purpose.
+- **Title:** GloBlogg
+- **Description:** GloBlogg is a blogging platform where users can explore and create blogs across various categories.
+After creating an account, users can not only view blogs but also create, edit, and delete their own blog posts.
+The platform provides a personalized dashboard where users can manage their blogs, enhancing their engagement with the content.

 ## 2. Installation
-    - Dependencies: List any dependencies or prerequisites required to use your project.
-    - Installation Instructions: Provide step-by-step instructions on how to install and set up your project.
+- **Dependencies:**
+ - Python 3.8 or higher
+ - Django 3.2 or higher
+ - PostgreSQL (or any other supported database)
+- **Installation Instructions:**
+  1. Clone the repository: `git clone <repository_url>`
+  2. Navigate to the project directory: `cd globlogg-project`
+  3. Install Python dependencies: `pip install -r requirements.txt`
+  4. Create and configure database: `settings.py`
+  4. Set up the database by running migrations: `python manage.py migrate`
+  5. Start the development server: `python manage.py runserver`

 ## 3. Usage
-    - Examples: Include examples or code snippets to demonstrate how to use your project.
-    - Configuration: Explain any configuration options or settings users might need to know about.
+- **Examples:**
+ - To create a new blog post, first login/signup then navigate to `Create Blog` and fill out the form.
+ - To edit an existing blog post, navigate to `Profile` and choose the blog you want to `edit` and update the form.
+ - To search a blog post, navigate to `home` and type the title in search bar and click on `search`.
+- **Configuration:**
+ - Ensure your database settings in `settings.py` are correctly configured.
+ - Customize the `CATEGORIES` list in `constants.py` to add or remove blog categories.

 ## 4. Features
-    - List of Features: Outline the main features and functionalities of your project.
+- **User Authentication:** Secure login and signup processes.
+- **Blog Management:** Create, edit, and delete blog posts.
+- **Category Filtering:** View blogs by category and search within categories.
+- **Personalized Profile:** Manage your own blog posts.

 ## 5. Contributing
-    - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
-    - Code Style: If applicable, provide guidelines or references to your code style.
+- **Guidelines:**
+ - Fork the repository and create a pull request for your contributions.
+ - Ensure your code adheres to the project's style guide.
+- **Code Style:**
+ - Follow PEP 8 for Python code.
+ - Use Django's best practices for web development.

 ## 6. Credits
-    - Authors: List the authors or contributors of the project.
-    - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
+- **Authors:** Preet Dineshkumar Patel, Madhav Rajpal, Aastha Kalpeshkumar Patel
+- **Acknowledgments:** Special thanks to the `Django community` and `Newton school` (https://www.youtube.com/playlist?list=PLVBKjEIdL9bvCdI4l1Emvbezv10GjUaLk) that guided this project.

 ## 7. License
-    - License Information: Specify the license under which your project is distributed.
+- **License Information:** This project is licensed under the MIT License.

 ## 8. Additional Sections (Optional)
-    - FAQ: Include frequently asked questions and their answers.
-    - Troubleshooting: Provide solutions to common issues or troubleshooting tips.
-    - Roadmap: Outline the future development plans for your project.
-    - Changelog: Document changes and updates to your project over time.

-## Markdown Formatting Tips
-  - Use headings (#, ##, ###, etc.) to structure your document.
-  - Utilize lists (- or 1.) for easy-to-read information.
-  - Include links to relevant resources or documentation.
-  - Add code blocks using triple backticks (```) for code snippets.
-  - Use images or diagrams to enhance understanding where applicable.
+- **Troubleshooting:**
+ - If you encounter any issues during installation, ensure all dependencies are correctly installed and your database is properly configured.